Use the Worldwide Disclosure Facility (WDF) to disclose a UK tax liability that relates wholly or in part to an offshore issue.

 The terms of the facility

-- you must be eligible
+- be eligible

 - apply a higher penalty than we would if you’d provided the information voluntarily